BMO Online Banking: New App Features & Partnerships

-After the great recession of 2009 when the global economy demanded a modern and sustainable banking infrastructure, the FinTech startups popped up.
+After the great recession of 2009 when the global economy demanded a modern and sustainable banking infrastructure, FinTech startups popped up.

 FinTech startups are branchless banks leveraging technologies to address people’s financial needs most easily.
 It is the greatest threat to legacy banking infrastructure.